kkiningh/cs448h-project/Proposal.md

 around cliques of gates in the netlist is convex and fairly close to the [actual wire length in practice](http://dl.acm.org/citation.cfm?id=1112348).
-For this project I plan on optimizing using the convex approximations, and thus the quality of the placement depends on how good thse approximations are.
+For this project I plan on optimizing using the convex approximations, and thus the quality of the placement depends on how good these approximations are.

 Additionally, it's not clear how fast branch and bound will be for this particular problem, even if it may be fast for other problems.